Motofant/cnn_text_classification/README.md

 		- name:				modification of dictionaryname (name_dictionary)
 		- categories: 		number of categories used for encoding (only relevant for W2V, other encodings 0)

+- cnn
+	- python ./categorisation_cnn.py

-### Variables
+### Variables in test.ini
-Values can be accessed in configuration
+Values can be accessed in configuration in test.ini

 #### Filelocations
 - dictionary [dict_pos]